by the sector

 Technology Principles

 These are the non-negotiable design principles applied across every PF TECH product and Co-Creation Lab engagement.
 They are not marketing commitments — they are architectural decisions.
+Hover each card for the full rationale.

 Data Sovereignty

-The client owns their data.
-They choose where it resides — local environment, their own cloud, or a hosted cloud in the jurisdiction of their choice.
+Clients choose where data resides: local environment, their own cloud, or a hosted cloud in the jurisdiction of their choice.
 Full extraction and migration rights are non-negotiable.
 No lock-in, ever.

 Open Source First